deepakachyutha/Titanic-ML/README.md

 ## Titanic Model Comparision

-- Three Classifiers are compared - `KNearesKNeighborsClassifier`, `DecisionTreeClassifier` and `RandomForestClassifie`
+- Three Classifiers are compared - `KNearesKNeighborsClassifier`, `DecisionTreeClassifier` and `RandomForestClassifier`

+## Titanic Data Visualization
+- Various models like - `Barplot`, `heatmap`, and `pairplot` are used to understand and visualize the data.

 ## Dataset License Notice
 The Titanic dataset used in this project is publicly available for educational use and is provided by platforms like Kaggle.